RyanMalt/Twitter-Counter/README.txt

         ex)
             -v

         -Notice that some messages will persist regardless.
-This is largely due to several very late nights and an unwillingness to rewrite large swathes.
-Perhaps in a future update.
+This will be fixed in a future update.

 Return:
     Creates a file filled with